luizribeiro/capsa/crates/apple/README.md

 Daemon binary that runs VMs in a separate process.

 **Purpose:** Allows running VMs without requiring the main application to manage the main thread (a Virtualization.framework requirement).
+The daemon uses `#[apple_main::main]` internally to manage the main thread.

 **Communication:** tarpc RPC over stdin/stdout pipes.